 A traditional Japanese breakfast

-It was fun to try new foods together, and truthfully, try to understand how some dishes were meant to be eaten!
+It was fun to try new foods together and try to understand how some dishes were meant to be eaten!
 We had a series of small dishes that included different types of fish, Japanese omelette (delicious and something we miss!), mountain vegetables, natto (fermented soy beans), tofu, an egg (I don’t think it was raw, but it also wasn’t fully cooked), a salad with salmon, congee, a pudding-type dessert, and a couple more things that were new to us.

 The staff at Ryokan Miyama Ouan

 Though we only spent a few days in Takayama, it was truly the best way to start our honeymoon.
-Given the chance, we would go back and do it all again – just maybe with one more night at the ryokan, haha!
+Given the chance, we would go back and do it all again.
+Just maybe with one more night at the ryokan – haha!

 If you have any questions about our time in this beautiful mountain region, or have any experiences of your own to share, comment below or chat with me on Instagram!
 I hope this post has inspired you to one day also enjoy the alps in Takayama!